JacoBailey/automation-gpt/ReadMe.md

     2. Unzip the file.
     3. Open Terminal/Powershell/etc. and run the following command(s) within the "...":

-        " pip3 install pyperclip pyinputplus undetected_chromedriver "
+        " pip3 install pyperclip==1.9.0 pyinputplus==0.2.12 undetected_chromedriver==3.5.5 seleniumbase==4.40.6 python-dotenv==1.1.1 "

 Setup

-    1. Open the program file (usually named 'automation-gpt-main').
+    1. Open the program file (will be named 'automation-gpt-main' unless you changed during download).
-    2. Open the "USER_SUPPLIED_DATA" folder.
-    3. Open the 'UN_PW.json' file, replace the INSERT USERNAME HERE and INSERT PASSWORD HERE with your ChatGPT account username and password.
-    4. Open the "Template" folder (this is where all of your prompt templates for ChatGPT will be kept).
+    2. Open the "Templates" folder (this is where all of your prompt templates for ChatGPT will be kept).
-    5. Using the example formatting which is showcased in the 'Example_Template.txt' file, create as many textfile prompt templates as you would like and save them in this folder.
+    3. Using the example formatting which is showcased in the example files, create as many textfile prompt templates as you would like and save them in this folder.
         - Files MUST use formatting shown in the example file with each input slot starting with "INSERT" and the remaining text written in capitals, otherwise the program will not recgonize it.
-        - After creating and saving your custom prompt templates, you are welcome to delete the 'Example_Template.txt' file so it will not be picked up and used by the program.
+        - After creating and saving your custom prompt templates, you are welcome to delete the example template files so they will not be picked up and used by the program (**NOTE:** _you must always have atleast one valid template in this directory otherwise the program will not function correctly_)

+Optional Setup

+    * Move CGPT.env file outside of program directory > fill out with your username and password to enable login functionality

 Run Instructions

     There are 2 options to run the program.

-    A. Bash/Shell Script (recommended).
+    1. Bash/Shell Script (recommended).
         - Google instructions on how to do this.
 There are many resources available online.
         - Use the filepath of the 'CGPT_AR.py' file for the Bash/Shell script.
-    B. Terminal w/ Filepath.
+    2. Terminal w/ Filepath.
         - Open the program file (should be named 'automation-gpt-main').
         - Copy the filepath for the 'CGPT_AR.py' file.
         - Open Terminal, Powershell, etc.